vekatze/neut/book/src/statements.md

 ## `import`

 `import` imports names from other files.
-It should look like the below:
+It should look like the following:

 ```neut
 import {